 Regardless of where the breakthrough finally comes, finding a successful vaccine is just the first step in making it available to the wider population, and ending the soaring infection rates and death tolls around the world.

-Mass production and distribution will undoubtedly have its share of problems, while receiving the actual vaccine will depend on where you sit within society.
+Mass production and distribution will undoubtedly have their share of problems while receiving the actual vaccine will depend on where you sit within society.

 Though CBS News has reported an independent panel could be set up to decide who receives an effective vaccine first, the CDC says that public health professionals, healthcare providers, pharmacists, emergency service workers, ‘mission essential’ military personnel, pregnant women, and toddlers have the highest priority.

 The biggest slice of the American population—healthy adults aged between 19 and 64—are considered the lowest priority.

 Yesterday, the World Health Organization (WHO) announced it expects initial results from clinical trials it has been conducting on drugs that may be able to treat COVID-19 in some patients.

 However, Mike Ryan, head of the WHO emergencies program, pumped the brakes on a potential vaccine following an effective drug.

 Even if a vaccine showed promise, Ryan said a timeline for mass production would be hard to predict—after all, a SARS vaccine has never been found.
 As recently as May, he stated that COVID-19 “may never go away.”